tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 }
 ```

 These maps can be created and edited using any text editor.
-However they must be saved as .pbtxt file instead of .txt file.
-The map should be placed in [label_map](label_map/) folder.A sample file of the label map is provided in the same folder.
+However, they must be saved as .pbtxt file instead of .txt file.
+The map should be placed in [label_map](label_map/) folder.
+A sample file of the label map is provided in the same folder.

 ## Model configuration

-As a next step we need to download the pre-trained models that we want to use as a base model for our training.
-Download links of all the supported models can be located at [pre-trained models for tensorflow](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+As a next step, you need to download the pre-trained models that you want to use as a base model for our training.
+Download links of all the supported models can be located at [pre-trained models for TensorFlow](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 Once the model is downloaded, unzip the model and place it in the [pretrained_baseline_google_models](pretrained_baseline_google_models/) folder.
 As an example, a ssd_mobilenet_v2 model is shown below to illustrate the final outcome of this step.
 ```
 pretrained_baseline_google_models
  ├── ssd_mobilenet_v2_coco_2018_03_29